 What are Social Stories?

 Social stories are social learning tools typically used to help individuals with Autism understand how to act or react in a variety of situations.
-While incredibly useful for this purpose, they can also be used for typically developing children to help them deal with a number of situations as well.
+While incredibly useful for this purpose, they can also be used for typically developing children to help them deal with a number of situations as well, and are great for helping calm down anywhere.

 This printable mini book is a great tool for parents and kids.
 You can print this, fold the one sheet into a mini book, and keep it with you to use in any situation.
 I know for my spirited boy, these tools are very helpful, and this book is perfect to keep in the calm down kit in our calming corner.